Petra Nova: Technology

 The Petra Nova carbon emissions reduction system uses an amine-based absorption system, or the KM CDR Process (Kansai Mitsubishi Carbon Dioxide Recovery).
 This process was developed by Mitsubishi Heavy Industries and Kansai Electric Power and utilizes a high performing proprietary solvent called KS-1.
 The is removed from the exhaust gas through a basic absorber-stripper system.
 The gaseous is then compressed to a supercritical liquid.
 The leaving the carbon capture plant is over 99% pure and is sent 82 miles through 12-inch diameter pipes to their end location of the West Ranch oil field, where it is used for enhanced oil recovery.
 The carbon dioxide from the Petra Nova Initiative will eventually end up in sandstone in the Frio Formation of the West Ranch oil field.
 It will remain about 5,000 feet underground and cover more than 4,000 acres of ground area.

 Economics

 The Petra Nova carbon emissions reduction system cost approximately $1 billion to install, and received a nearly $190 million grant from the U.S. Government under the Clean Coal Initiative, as well as a $250 million loan from the Japanese government.
 The increased oil recovery in the adjacent oil field was expected to result in a net savings.
 However, when the project was first proposed oil prices were very high (at $100 per barrel) and it was assumed that they would not drop.
 As of 2017, the current oil price was about $50 per barrel and therefore a net loss has resulted regarding the oil production at the field.
-On May 1, 2020, NRG shut down Petra Nova, citing the low cost of oil as a result of the COVID-19 pandemic.
+On May 1, 2020, NRG temporarily shut down Petra Nova, citing the low cost of oil as a result of the COVID-19 pandemic.